ckir/httpwatchdog/README.md

 # httpwatchdog
  Yet another process movitor

 There are very many and very great solutions for process monitoring out there.
-So what is the purpose of this one.
+So what is the purpose of this one?

 In most cases the watchdog somehow calls the monitored process and if it doesn't get the appropriate responce restarts it.